This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I care for myself when I have lumbar radiculopathy?

 - Stay active: It is best to be active when you have lumbar radiculopathy.
-Your caregiver may tell you to take walks to ease yourself back into your daily routine.
+Your healthcare provider may tell you to take walks to ease yourself back into your daily routine.
 Avoid long periods of bed rest.
 Bed rest could worsen your symptoms.
 Do not move in ways that increase your pain.
-Ask your caregiver for more information about the best ways to stay active.
+Ask your healthcare provider for more information about the best ways to stay active.

 - Use ice or heat packs: Use ice or heat packs on the sore area of your body to decrease the pain and swelling.
 Put ice in a plastic bag covered with a towel on your low back.
 Cover heated items with a towel to avoid burns.
 Use ice and heat as directed.

 - Avoid heavy lifting: Your condition may worsen if you lift heavy things.
 Avoid lifting if possible.

 - Maintain a healthy weight: Excess body weight may strain your back.
 Talk with your healthcare provider about ways to lose excess weight if you are overweight.